kamil5b/bev-fs/README.md

-# bun-elysia-vue-fs — Monolithic Framework Scaffold
+# Bun Elysia Vue Fullstack — Monolithic Framework Scaffold

 This is a complete, production-oriented scaffold for a reusable framework based on Vue + Vite + Bun + Elysia.
 It includes: